President George H.W. Bush and Robert A. Mosbacher Sr.

 The Mosbacher Institute for Trade, Economics, and Public Policy was founded in October 2009 upon the request of President George H.W.
-Bush to honor Robert A. Mosbacher, Sr., who served as secretary of commerce from 1989 to 1992.
+Bush to honor Robert A. Mosbacher Sr., who served as secretary of commerce from 1989 to 1992.
 Our stakeholders are the Bush School, its faculty and students, Texas A&M University, the George H.W.
 Bush Presidential Library, and our donors, along with business leaders, visiting experts, and public policymakers.

 "We live in a new world of global markets and increasingly diffuse political and economic power.
-We must rethink the domestic implications of these changes and chart the way forward." - Robert A. Mosbacher, Sr.
+We must rethink the domestic implications of these changes and chart the way forward." - Robert A. Mosbacher Sr.

 The Mosbacher Institute activities are funded through the contributions of Bush School and Mosbacher Institute benefactors.
 As additional funding becomes available, we look forward to increasing our education and research activities and making a greater impact on public policy.
 Please consider making a contribution today.
-Learn more about how to give the the Bush School.
+Learn more about how to give to the Bush School.

-The Mosbacher Institute is led by Raymond Robertson, who also holds the Helen and Roy Ryu Chair in Economics and Government, and sits on The Bush School Executive Committee.
+The Mosbacher Institute is directed by Raymond Robertson, who also holds the Helen and Roy Ryu Chair in Economics and Government, and sits on The Bush School Executive Committee.
 The Bush School dean and its Advisory Board facilitate linkages with other Bush School and Texas A&M University units and with experts in trade, economics, and related policy areas.
 The Institute is reviewed annually by the dean and periodically by the Office of the Executive Vice President and Provost and the Office of the Vice President for Research of Texas A&M University.
 These reviews provide assessment and recommendations regarding operations, academic productivity, financial status and planning, and other pertinent parameters.